 A DPIA must be carried out where data processing is likely to result in a high risk to individuals.
 DPIAs should also be carried out where there is a new major project that requires personal data processing.

 12. Responsibilities of Management and Data Users

 All members of staff have a responsibility to ensure compliance with the GDPR, the DPA and this policy and to develop and encourage good information handling practices within their areas of responsibility.

 All users of personal data within the College have a responsibility to ensure that they process the data in accordance with the Principles and the other conditions set down in the legislation.

 13. Handling Research Data

-Before commencing any research which will involve obtaining or using personal data and special categories of personal data, the researcher must give proper consideration to this policy and how to ensure compliance with the policy.
+Before commencing any research that will involve obtaining or using personal data and special categories of personal data, the researcher must give proper consideration to this policy and ensure compliance with the policy.
 The researcher must ensure that the fairness, transparency and lawfulness principle is complied with and that privacy by design and default is applied.
 This means that wherever feasible, research data must be anonymised or pseudonymised at the earliest possible time.

 14. Handling of Research Data by Students

 The use of personal data by students is governed by the following: